|On this page…|

 To represent the Stateflow hierarchy textually, use a slash character (/) to represent the chart and use a period (.) to separate each level in the hierarchy of states.
 The following list is a textual representation of the hierarchy of objects in the preceding example:

-States can contain all other Stateflow objects except targets.
+States can contain all other Stateflow objects.
 Stateflow chart notation supports the representation of graphical object hierarchy in Stateflow charts with containment.
 A state is a superstate if it contains other states.
 A state is a substate if it is contained by another state.
 A state that is neither a superstate nor a substate of another state is a state whose parent is the Stateflow chart itself.

 States can also contain nongraphical data and event objects.
 The hierarchy of this containment appears in the Model Explorer.
 You define data and event containment by specifying the parent object of the data or event.